fredrikaverpil/fredrikaverpil.github.io/content/blog/2026-04-10-from-lazynvim-to-vimpack.md

 > - For per-project overrides, collect them "`exrc`-style", but execute them
 >   after all plugins have loaded.

-This reduces much of the `vim.pack` loading complexity down to a simple mental model.
+This reduces much of the `vim.pack` loading complexity down to a "simple" mental model.

 ### Lazy-loading